 - A knowledgeable maintenance company will check roofs and gutters, and fix deficiencies.

 - Checking the trees on the property.

 - Removal of dangerous branches.

 - General maintenance of the yard.

 - The curfew set by the authorities must be respected.

 - When taking shelter indoors, you must stay away from windows and glass doors.

 - Prepare yourself independently for long power blackouts by, for example:

 - home storage supplies

 - a lamp and batteries

 - candles and fire-making tools

 - a battery-operated radio

 4.7 Criminal activity

 - apartment break-in

 - basement break-in

 - graffiti

 - ruining and destruction of property

+- it is possible to get to the roof of the building by climbing

-damage to property
+- damage to property